 The best tip that I can give for flying with a baby from my experience is to feed your baby at take-off and landing when the cabin pressure changes.
 It kept our little one distracted, happy and full which is a great combination on the packed flights!

 Packing for Winter Travel with a Baby

-I packed a lot of stuff to carry on!
-In the diaper bag I packed two full clothing changes, enough diapers for at least a couple of days, wipes, my nursing cover, her reflux medication, Tylenol, a thermometer, a wetbag, a blanket, two books, two of her favorite toys to entertain her on the plane and one of her noise-making toys as an emergency distraction.
+Being my first flight with my baby, I packed a lot of stuff to carry on!
+In our travel diaper bag I packed two full clothing changes, enough diapers for at least a couple of days, wipes, my nursing cover, her reflux medication, Tylenol, a thermometer, a wetbag, a blanket, two books, two favorite toys to entertain our baby on the plane and one of her noise-making toys as an emergency distraction.
 Plus each of us had our own carry-on bag.

 We definitely did not need all of these things and I have learned to pack light for travel with a baby since that time!

 We traveled with a car seat and stroller so we gate checked them both, allowing us to have them with us up until we boarded the plane and immediately after we exited.
 She was in a Baby Trend bucket car seat that attached to our Baby Trend Convoy DX running stroller (similar to this Baby Trend Jogger travel system).

 It was nice to have the stroller with us in the airport, as it primarily carried all of our bags and the car seat making it much easier to get around.
 The stroller reclines for impromptu naps on the go and folds nicely in half.
 As it is a jogging stroller, it is solid and a bit heavy with nice big wheels, and was excellent on the snow covered streets of Ottawa in winter.
 I am not sure a light-weight umbrella stroller would have cut it in the cold and snow.

 We do use a baby carrier quite often at home, but as we had already over-packed for this first trip together and it was winter in Ottawa, we opted to only travel with the jogging stroller.